 Financial Aid & Scholarships

-- An MS student supported by the department through TA will not receive support after 2 years.
-A Ph.D. student with M.S. will not be supported after 4 years.
-A Ph.D. student without M.S. will not receive departmental support after 5 years.
+- An M.S. student supported by the Department through TA will not receive support after two years.
+A Ph.D. student with an M.S. will not be supported after four years.
+A Ph.D. student without an M.S. will not receive departmental support after 5 years.

 - A student whose grade point average falls below 3.3 in any semester will be removed from any departmental financial support.
 Financial assistance will not be granted to students on scholastic probation.

 Departmental funding is available to a limited number of students through Teaching Assistantships (TA) and Research Assistantship (RA).
 These positions are reserved for students who have demonstrated exceptional academic performance.
 In addition, students are often recommended or chosen for these positions by their faculty advisor.
 Students are therefore encouraged to select an advisor as soon as possible upon beginning the program, as this will increase their chances of receiving departmental support.